AnkithaVRamaiah/GitHub-Notes/Q&A/DetailedQA.md

 ---

-Here are your responses in the style you're aiming for in an interview:

----

 **6. How do you create a new Git repository?**

 "To create a new Git repository, you simply run the command `git init` in the directory where you want to store your project.
 This will initialize an empty Git repository in that directory, which allows you to start tracking changes to files and creating commits.
 After initializing the repository, you can start adding files to it and begin version controlling your project."